markmiller3/marist-mscs621-2019-MarkMiller/README.md

 2. On the pane to the left, click **Actions** then **Create**
 3. Create the action with a name like **Prepare-Meat-Items**
 4. Select **Node.js** as the Runtime
-5. Delete the given code and insert the code below
+5. Delete the given code and insert the code below:
 ```shell
 function main(params) {
   if (!params.id || !params.item_name || params.price) {